altocodenl/tagaway/qascript.md

 			- Interface should turn to 'organize view'.
 			- Unselect thumbnail by clicking on 'unselect all' in 'organize bar'.
 			- The interface should return to 'navigation mode'.
+			- Select a thumbnail again.
+			- Interface should turn to 'organize view'.
+			- Unselect thumbnail by clicking on any part of the interface where the cursor is NOT 'pointer'.
+			- The interface should return to 'navigation mode'.
 		- Select multiple files:
 			- Select multiple files by clicking each one:
 				- Select at least two (2) thumbnails by clicking on them: